Thursday, December 11, 2008

 Diamond Wars

+Blood diamonds as some people know them(thanks to the fill starring Leonard di Caprio) are just another way of describing the brutality behind the diamond extraction from Africa.
+In places such as Sierra Leone, people had their hands, arms, feet, lips, and ears chopped off during a civil war pushed by diamonds as punishment.
 It seems ironic that the stone that stands for love and matrimony in one culture (the US) also stands for death and war (Africa).
 The diamond race in Africa reminds me of the slave trade so much.
 No, people aren't being killed as freely but there is still drive to conquers others land for diamonds and the murdering for self gain.
 It is disgusting.

 "Diamonds are forever" it is often said.
 But lives are not.We must spare people the ordeal of war, mutilations and death for the sake of conflict diamonds."